siderolabs/talos/website/content/v1.0/bare-metal-platforms/digital-rebar.md

 ### Boot the Machines

-In the UI of Digital Rebar you need to select the machines you want te provision.
+In the UI of Digital Rebar you need to select the machines you want to provision.
 Once selected, you need to assign to following:

 - Profile